spicydonkey/cellml-ga/devlog.md

 #### Test 6: INFINITE fitness case

 ##### Description
-Change the test function to *inf_schwefel* defined in *GATESTER.h* header that returns INFINITE when the allele values fall in a certain range
+  * Test function is **inf_schwefel** defined in *GATESTER.h* header that returns INFINITE when the allele values fall in a certain range

 ##### Expected behaviour
-INFINITE-valued genomes are appropriately labelled *invalid* and tagged with \* in population feedback INFINITE-valued genomes should be *weeded-out* as the generation passes, since the gene-pool selection ignores invalid genomes and gives less weighting for higher fitness
+  * INFINITE-valued genomes are appropriately labelled *invalid* and tagged with \* in population feedback
+  * INFINITE-valued genomes should be *weeded-out* as the generation passes, since the gene-pool selection ignores invalid genomes and gives less weighting for higher fitness

 ##### Test files
   * 6-0-inf.xml